Erika Harmon Arner

 - Serves as a regular contributor to Finnegan's AIA blog (www.aiablog.com).

-- Recognized by Managing Intellectual Property as one of the "Top 250 Women in IP" and as an "IP Star" in Virginia, 2013.
+- Recognized by Managing Intellectual Property as an "Outstanding IP Litigator—Virginia", 2014; and one of the "Top 250 Women in IP" and "IP Star" in Virginia, 2013

 - Recognized as a leading patent prosecutor in the D.C. area by Intellectual Asset Management, 2013.